-Pause and PFC LLFC are supported only on devices based on Extreme 8720, Extreme 8520, SLX 9250, and SLX 9150.
+Pause and PFC LLFC are supported only on the following devices, Extreme 8720, Extreme 8520, SLX 9740, SLX 9640, SLX 9540, SLX 9250, and SLX 9150.

-- As a best practice, stop the traffic on the interface before you configure LLFC on an interface or port channel. - A flow control configuration on an interface applies to all traffic received over the interface - Flow control thresholds are tuned through default maximum queue sizes of ingress BD consumption. - A service policy cannot be applied to an interface if a flow control configuration exists.
+- As a best practice, stop the traffic on the interface before you configure LLFC on an interface or port channel. - A flow control configuration on an interface applies to all traffic received over the interface. - Flow control thresholds are tuned through default maximum queue sizes of ingress BD consumption. - A service policy cannot be applied to an interface if a flow control configuration exists.
 The reverse is also true.